 Even though Edgewood is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and African languages.